 - Educate employees: Train employees and explain to them the risks associated with mishandling sensitive information.
 They need to understand the different data grades and what can or cannot be shared in the public domain.
 Educate them on the secure ways of sharing confidential data when working from home.

-As remote working becomes the de-facto working model, even in a post-pandemic world, organizations must ensure safe data sharing to ensure compliance and avoid the possibility of a costly and embarrassing data breach.
+As remote working becomes the de-facto working model, even in a post-pandemic world, organizations must ensure secure file transfer to ensure compliance and avoid the possibility of a costly and embarrassing data breach.

 Get in touch with us today to find out how our award-winning products and solutions can help you enhance cloud security in 2021.